DamienCassou/vdirel/README.md

 ## Using

-First, you must configure variable `vdirel-repository` to your vdir repository.
+First, you must configure the variable `vdirel-repository` to your vdir repository.
+If you have more than one repository, read below.

 ### Inserting Email addresses